 A Cap-Gap Extension extends an eligible F-1 student's status between the end of F-1 status while on OPT and start of H-1B status.
-This allows the student to remain in the U.S. during the "gap."
+This allows the student to remain in the United States during the "gap."

 24-Month STEM Extension

-Students who have received a U.S. Bachelor’s, Master’s, and Doctoral degree in a STEM (science, technology, engineering, mathematics) fields may be eligible to apply for a 24 Month STEM Extension of post-completion OPT (for a total eligibility of up to 36 months of OPT).
+Students who have received a U.S. Bachelor’s, Master’s, or Doctoral degree in a STEM field (science, technology, engineering, mathematics) may be eligible to apply for a 24 Month STEM Extension of post-completion OPT (for a total eligibility of up to 36 months of OPT).
 You must apply for the STEM Extension before the end date of your EAD card.

 Options After OPT/Ending OPT

-You are allowed a 60-day grace period following your OPT expiration date to leave the U.S., change your status, or transfer your F-1 to a new school or program.
+You are allowed a 60-day grace period following your OPT expiration date to leave the United States, change your visa status, or transfer your F-1 record to a new school or program.
 In some cases, you may want to pursue these options before the end of your OPT.
-If you remain in the US past the end of your 60-day grace period without transferring to a new school or progam, or having applied for a timely filed Change of Status, you may begin accruing days of Unlawful Presence, which has serious consequences depending on the legnth of the overstay.
+If you remain in the United States past the end of your 60-day grace period without transferring to a new school or progam or having applied for a timely filed Change of Status, this is a violation of your F-1 status and could lead to current or future consequences to your US visa record.

-If your plan is to depart the U.S. after OPT, you must do so within your 60-day grace period.
+If your plan is to depart the United States after OPT, you must do so within your 60-day grace period.
 You must stop working by the end date on your EAD card.

-If you are leaving the U.S. before the end date on your EAD, you must report this in your SSU Hub so we can update your SEVIS record.
-See OPT Reporting Requirements about how to report your early completion.
-You will complete report your early completion in your SSU Hub.
+If you are leaving the United States before the end date on your EAD, you must report this to Berkeley International Office so we can update your SEVIS record.
+See Reporting the Early Completion of your OPT for step-by-step instructions.

-During OPT: If you are approved for a change your status during your OPT, you must report this to Berkeley International Office so we can update your SEVIS record.
-See Reporting the Early Completion of your OPT.
-See Reporting Requirements.
+During OPT: If you are approved for a change of visa status during your OPT, you must report this to Berkeley International Office so we can update your SEVIS record.
+See Reporting the Early Completion of your OPT for step-by-step instructions

-After OPT: If you have a pending or approved change of status when/after your OPT ends, check with the immigration legal counsel working on your change of status application to determine what options are available to you and if you may remain in the US past the end of your 60-day grace period without accruing days of Unlawful Presence.
+After OPT: If you have a pending or approved change of status when or after your OPT ends, check with the immigration legal counsel working on your change of status application to determine what options are available to you and if you may remain in the United States past the end of your 60-day grace period without a negative impact to your immigration status

 H-1B: If you have a pending or approved change of status to H-1B, you may be eligible for a Cap-Gap Extension I-20.
 Please consult with the immigration legal counsel working on your case.

 During OPT: Beginning a full-time program of study while on OPT is not allowed.
 If you wish to start a new program while on OPT, the remainder of the OPT must be forfeited before beginning classes with the new program.
-If you are beginning a program of study at another U.S. school do not need to report their early completion via SSU, but you will need to request a Transfer Out of your F-1 SEVIS record to another school.
+If you are beginning a program of study at another U.S. school, you must request a Transfer Out of your F-1 SEVIS record to another school.
 If you are beginning a new program of study at UC Berkeley, you must request a Change of Level I-20.
 See Reporting the Early Completion of your OPT for step-by-step instructions

 After OPT: If you are planning to go back to school after your OPT, you will need to request a Transfer Out of your F-1 SEVIS record to another school or request a Change of Level I-20 if returning to UC Berkeley.
 This must be done before the end of the 60-day grace period following the OPT end date.